<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What is the deadline to complete the CSS Profile?

 Just as the FAFSA typically is (read how the new FAFSA is different), the CSS Profile becomes available for completion on October 1st every year.
-You should be sure to complete it 2 weeks before your earliest application deadline.
+You should ensure to complete it 2 weeks before your earliest application deadline.
 So, if you're applying for early admission, your deadline is much earlier than your friends who may be applying regular decision.

 You don't have to complete the CSS Profile all at once.
 You can complete sections and save your progress as you go.
 Be sure to check each school's website for deadlines, as they may vary by school.